All Products

 aiot_mqtt_pub(mqtt_handle, pub_topic, (uint8_t *)pub_payload, (uint32_t)strlen(pub_payload), 0);

-Step 5: Send messages to the topics
+Step 5: Deliver messages in the compressed list

 void demo_mqtt_default_recv_handler(void *handle, const aiot_mqtt_recv_t *packet, void *userdata)